AlephVault/enquirer-plus/README.md

 1. The `yes` and `no` options are configurable labels.
 2. The result is a boolean telling whether the first option (yes) was picked.

+_Please note: It is not a select anymore, but just keeps the name for compatibility._
+_Please note: The "given" value can be true, false, "true" or "false", "t", "f", "yes", "no", "y", "n", "0", "1", 0 or 1._

 ## GivenOrArrayPrompt
 Registered as `plus:given-or-array`, it allows users to ask for an array of elements (typically, of the same type).
 An `applier` must be specified, which tells how to ask for each element.